Jyotirmay Bhattacharya

-Justice Jyotirmay Bhattacharya (born 25 September 1956) was the former Acting Chief Justice at the Calcutta High Court from October 2017 to April 2018 and was the Chief Justice of the High Court at Calcutta from 1st May 2018 to September 2018.
+Justice Jyotirmay Bhattacharya (born 25 September 1956) is a retired Indian jurist who served as the acting Chief Justice at the Calcutta High Court from October 2017 to April 2018 and was Chief Justice of the same high court from 1 May 2018 to September 2018.

 Education

-Bhattacharya was born in South 24 Parganas, where he was educated at Baruipur High School.
+Bhattacharya was born in the Village Beliachandi of South 24 Parganas, where he was educated at Baruipur High School.
 Afterward, he went to St. Xavier's College, Calcutta and got his LL.
 B. degree from the University of Calcutta.

 Career

 Bhattacharya enrolled at the Bar in March 1983.
 He started practising in the Civil and Writ Jurisdictions of the Calcutta High Court.
 In 2003, he was appointed a Permanent Judge at the court.